The Ultimate Klipfolio Cheat Sheet

 ARRAY ( @Customer Contact, @Sales Rep )

-The result of this formula returns a single list as a combination of values in both columns.
+This formula returns a single list combining values from both columns.

-In this example ARRAY is used to add the value, "Exception" to the list of data.
+In this example, ARRAY adds the value "Exception" to the list of data:

 ARRAY ("Exception", @Customer Type)

-The result of this formula returns: Exception, Direct Billed, Customer, Distributor, Partner, Reseller
+This formula returns: Exception, Direct Billed, Customer, Distributor, Partner, Reseller.

 CONTAINS

-Use the CONTAINS function to test each value in the haystack parameter to see if it contains the value in the needle parameter.
+Use CONTAINS to test each value in the haystack parameter to see if it contains the value in the needle parameter.

-haystack: A list of 1 or more items.
+- A list of one or more items.

 Example: